***** Stone age maul, Orkney

 The tops have three flattened surfaces

-It is a very regular piece of work and beautifully made regarding the hardness of the rock and the use of it, it shows only few and rather small damages at the few sharper edges it has.
-It has a rather course grain, grey and pinkish, so granite seems most likely and this is indeed found, but only in a small strip 4 mile long and 1 mile wide, near Stromness, not far from where I live.
-For granite it is described as fine-grained though.
+It is a very regular piece of work and beautifully made given the hardness of the rock and the use of it.
+It shows only few and rather small damages at some of the sharper edges it has.
+It is of a rather course grain, grey and pinkish, so granite seems most likely and this is indeed found locally, but only in a small strip 4 mile long and 1 mile wide, near Stromness, close to Marwick Bay where I live(d).
+For granite it is described as fine-grained.
+So, fine-grained pink Stromness granite.
+There is a part which seems a restoration with cement, but on closer look it shows a dense pinkish ring around the anomaly.

-I call it a maul because I cannot think of anything better, although I can’t figure out how it would be attached to a handle with this very specific shape.
-It can be held in the hand so may be it is a hand hammer stone, but for my (rather small) hand it is just a bit too big to be comfortable, but the design gives a bigger male hand a firm grip, it is actually fitting two, even four, sizes of hand, because one side is bulkier than the other, as the photo shows.
-So it seems not made for use by only one person, it’s a collective tool!
+I’ve called it a maul because I could not think of anything better, although I could’t figure out how it would be attached to a handle with this very specific shape.
+It can be held in the hand so may be it is a hand hammer stone, but for my (rather small) hand it is just a bit too big to be comfortable, but the design gives a bigger male hand possibly a firm grip, it is actually fitting many sizes of hands.

-It is not like any of the pictures of mauls I could find on Internet, compared to those it is also very, very sophisticated, as is usual in Orkney and made of a really hard type of igneous rock, so local granite is most likely.
+It is not like any of the pictures of mauls or pestles I could find on Internet.
+Compared to those it is also very sophisticated, as is usual in Orkney, and made of a really hard type of igneous rock, so the nearby pink local granite is the most likely source.

 Leave a Reply